bordeianurazvan/ReceivablesAnalyzer/README.md

 Structuring solution is crucial for maintainability, scalability, and ease of development, so I went for:
 - Microservice Architecture
 - Clean Arhitecture:
-    - Independent Layers: Application, Domain, Infrastructure, and Presentation)
+    - Independent Layers: Application, Domain, Infrastructure, and Presentation
     - Dependency Flow: dependency flow is designed to move from the outer layers to the inner layers
-    - Separation of Concerns: Each layer has a specific responsibility
+    - Separation of Concerns: each layer has a specific responsibility
 - Domain Driver Design
-    - Domain Layer: The "Domain" layer contains entities and repositories.
+    - Domain Layer: the "Domain" layer contains entities and repositories.
     - Repositories: aligns with DDD practices, where repositories define how the application interacts with the data stored
-- Database per service - as starting idea, currently microservices use a shared database
+- Database per service: used as starting idea, currently microservices use a shared database

-### Assumtions
+### Assumptions
 - I considered Invoice and Credit Note as separate entities, even if in the code their properites are the same
 - The code is duplicated between Invoice and Credit Note
 - For Ingestion Microservice, unit tests for GetByReference, Update and Delete methods are skipped because will be similar with the one for GetAll and Post and they are out of the scope of the ingestion microservice as it's mentioned in the homework specifications.